kamshory/ZKLibrary/README.md

 encodeTime($time)
 ```
 Encode time to binary data.
+### Paramaters
+$time

+String time in format YYYY-MM-DD HH:II:SS

 ```php
 decodeTime($data)
 ```
 Decode binary data to time
+### Parameters
+$data

+Binary data from device
 ```php
 checkSum($p)
 ```
 This function calculates the chksum of the packet to be sent to the time clock.
+### Parameters
+$p

+Packet to be checked.
 ```php
 createHeader($command, $chksum, $session_id, $reply_id, $command_string)
 ```
-Create data headerto be sent to the device
+Create data headerto be sent to the device.
 ### Parameters
+$command

+Command to the device in integer.

+$checksum

+Checksum of packet.

+$session_id

+Session ID of the connection.

+$command_string

+Data to be sent to the device.
 ```php
 checkValid($reply)
 ```
-Check wether reply is valid or not
+Check wether reply is valid or not.
+### Parameters
+$reply

+Reply data to be checked.
 ```php
 execCommand($command, $command_string = '', $offset_data = 8)
 ```
 Send command and data packet to the device and receive some data if any.
+### Parameters
+$command

+Command to the device in integer.

+$command_string

+Data to be sent to the device.

+$offset_data

+Offset data to be returned.
+The default offset is 8.
 ```php
 getSizeUser()
 ```